There’s a saying in Hawaii: there’s a cost to paradise.

 Opt for self-guided tours to save some money.
 Hōlualoa Kona Coffee Company on Hawaii Island offers free coffee-roasting tours and samplings for a small fee.
 Stroll the grounds of the state’s largest coffee grower, Kauaʻi Coffee Co, at your leisure to learn about coffee and its history in the islands.

 For about $35 you can go on a walking tour of Oʻahu’s historic Chinatown district with the Hawaiʻi Heritage Center, where you learn about the rich history of the neighborhood, Chinese immigration to Hawaii and architecture.
-The fee includes gallery entry and two small gifts with cultural and historical significance, and you'll even sample some of the food from neighborhood shops and restaurants.
+The fee includes gallery entry, visits to sites with cultural and historical significance, and food from neighborhood shops and restaurants.

 Planning tip: Download the Shaka Guide app for self-guided GPS audio tours of popular attractions across the islands.
 Featured tours include Road to Hana on Maui, Hawaiʻi Volcanoes National Park on Hawaiʻi Island and Waimea Canyon on Kauaʻi.
 Each tour cost $20 and works offline.

 A guide to daily costs in Hawaii

 Basic room for two: $150 to $300 a night